 My fugue is in the style of Bach for the most part, but has a Jacques Loussier jazz feel in the middle.

 So here is my fugue.
-I hope you enjoy it (it’s just over 2 minutes.
-Unfortunately, it’s quite soft so pump up the volume.)
-Press the red "play" button at the top left of the music:
+I hope you enjoy it (it's just over 2 minutes.
+Unfortunately, it's quite soft so pump up the volume.)
+After it loads, press the "play" button at the top left of the music:

 Some background information:

 Here is a (color-coded) Bach fugue (Note the geometry in this example!):